nus-cs2103-AY2021S1/tp/docs/UserGuide.md

  - Leaves

 The fields marked with a asterisk (*) are compulsory and have to be provided in the parameters below.
-Without any of these fields, Eva will not accept you input.
-Tags and Comments can be added with these commands as shown in the examples.
+Without any of these fields, Eva will not accept your input.
+Tags and comments can be added with these commands as shown in the examples.
 To manage leave records for each staff, please refer to the commands [addl](#337-record-leave-taken-by-staff-addl) and [dell](#338-delete-leave-taken-by-staff-dell)